AgereJoseph1/URL-shortener/DOCUMENTATION.md

 - `data`: Contains the relevant data for a successful request.
 - `error`: Provides an error message for unsuccessful requests.

-## Examples

-For detailed examples of how to use the URL Shortening API, please refer to the [Examples.md](Examples.md) file.

-## Error Handling

-The API provides meaningful error messages and appropriate HTTP status codes to indicate the nature of the error.
-Refer to the [ErrorHandling.md](ErrorHandling.md) file for more information on error handling.

 ## Testing with API Tools